 The key elements of an SOW can vary, depending on the industry, the nature of the project, external regulatory requirements, and the nature of the services to be provided.
 Nevertheless, there are some common elements that play a role in virtually every well-written statement of work:

-This provides a big-picture perspective on the overall purpose and goals of the project.
-It usually offers some context for the role this project will play in achieving the client’s strategic objectives, as well as the tactical steps needed to achieve success.
+This offers a comprehensive view of the project's overall purpose and objectives.
+It typically provides some context for the role this project will play in achieving the client’s strategic objectives, as well as the tactical steps required to achieve success.
 Ideally, it should articulate how success will be measured.

-This section defines the exact work to be performed, including timelines and deliverables.
-Very often, this will include key milestones and interim deliverables, rather than a single all-encompassing project description with a single date of completion.
+This section outlines the specific tasks to be performed, including timelines and deliverables.
+Very often, this will include key milestones and interim deliverables, rather than a single, all-encompassing project description with a single completion date.
 If it’s useful, the parties may also choose to define a more specific list of tasks to be performed, as well as the detailed business processes to be followed.

 Whereas the scope of work describes the work to be performed in slightly broader terms, the list of deliverables outlines the actual products of that work.
 This may include documents, drawings, or other intellectual property.
 It may also describe the successful completion of certain events such as presentations, focus groups, or meetings.